 Continuing & Community Education

-offers non-credit classes, including community classes in arts & crafts, exercise, and computer training, from basic to specialized classes.
+Our Continuing & Community Education program offers non-credit classes to lifelong learners, including community classes in the arts, exercise, and computer training, from basic to specialized classes.
 Many continuing education classes provide professional certifications.

 Centralia College East

-, located in Morton, is a branch campus of Centralia College, established to meet the educational needs of the residents of central and eastern Lewis County.
-CC East provides registration services, educational advising and tutoring, Running Start, career counseling, assistance with financial aid, adult literacy tutoring, GED, T.E.E.N. program for pregnant and parenting teens, career and placement testing, and online access to Centralia College's library resources.
+Centralia College East, located in Morton, is a branch campus of Centralia College, established to meet the educational needs of the residents of central and eastern Lewis County.
+CC East provides registration services, educational advising and tutoring, Running Start, career counseling, assistance with financial aid, adult literacy tutoring, GED, T.E.E.N. program for pregnant and parenting teens, career and placement testing, and online access to CC's library resources.